Course Code: met

 In this lesson, you'll learn about prefixes and suffixes that are common in medicine and start with the letters A through H. Starting here, you won't be going through the word associations that you did in previous lessons.
 By now, you'll find that you can recognize many of these terms as they're used in normal, everyday language.

 In this lesson, you'll continue to progress through the prefixes and suffixes commonly used in medical terminology.
-Your objective for today is to identify the common medical prefixes and suffixes that begin with the letters I through O.
+Your objective here will be to identify the common medical prefixes and suffixes that begin with the letters I through O.

 In this lesson, you'll complete your tour through the alphabetical listings of the most common prefixes and suffixes used in medical terminology by focusing on prefixes and suffixes that begin with the letters P through Z. You'll find that there are many more terms that medical professionals use less often, and you'll even discover that sometimes a root that you already know is used as a prefix or suffix.